 In contrast to a conventional impregnation or a DWR, a PU coating gives the fabric a permanent impermeability.
 However, after a certain time the softeners dissolve and the PU coating becomes leaky.
 Here, however, we are talking about periods of time that even our products designed for durability will not "experience".

-Per- and polyfluorinated chemicals, PFCs for short, are substances that are harmful to the environment and health and have been the preferred choice for impregnating textiles due to their previously almost unrivalled water-, dirt- and grease-resistant properties.
-Due to its widespread use, PFC has left traces all over the world - in drinking water, breast milk, the air and reproduction.
+Per- and polyfluorinated chemicals, PFAS for short, are substances that are harmful to the environment and health and have been the preferred choice for impregnating textiles due to their previously almost unrivalled water-, dirt- and grease-resistant properties.
+Due to its widespread use, PFAS has left traces all over the world - in drinking water, breast milk, the air and reproduction.
 The harmful fluorocarbons also degrade very slowly or not at all.
 A time bomb for humans, animals and nature.
 In the meantime, there are environmentally friendly alternatives.
-With the DWR (Durable Water Repellancy) impregnation, we have completely dispensed with PFCs since the beginning of 2020 and can still guarantee the high-performance water and dirt-resistant properties of all our products.
+With the DWR (Durable Water Repellancy) impregnation, we have completely dispensed with PFAS since 2019 and can still guarantee the high-performance water and dirt-resistant properties of all our products.
 The environmentally friendly surface treatment, which is harmless to health, takes us one step further on our path of responsible and sustainable action.